Surfers walking along the beach in Portugal

 Booking a surf camp in Portugal?
 Enjoy peace of mind and the ability to roam relatively freely without running into trouble

 Portugal is just like every other country.
-It has its bad eggs… and we’re not talking about the ones that don’t make it into the Pastel de nata’s recipe (more on that later).
+It has its bad eggs and we’re not talking about the ones that don’t make it into the Pastel de nata’s recipe (more on that later).
 Fortunately, organizations such as the World Population Review still consider it one of the safest countries in the entire world.
-Safer than Norway, Ireland and Australia.
-And most certainly safer than Yemen, just in case you were thinking of learning to surf there instead.

 Man sunburnt after booking a surf camp in Portugal